 We are taking one crucial thing for granted in construction, and in life—the way we communicate.

-The world uses e-mails, cell phones, text messages, etc—but how many Project Managers use the phone for actual talking anymore?
+The world uses e-mails, text messages and instant messages, but how many Project Managers use the phone for actual talking any more?

-Sure, technology has been able to help us send and expedite shop drawings, plans, and memos to the construction team quickly and efficiently—but how do we know if an important item is transmitted and received on the other end?
+Technology has been able to help us send and expedite shop drawings, plans, and memos to the construction team quickly and efficiently, but how do we know if an important item is transmitted and received on the other end?
 People don’t always have time for follow-up emails.
 How do we know that things are not simply falling through the cracks by being “bounced back” or sent to spam?

 The answer is in the old stand-by—picking up the phone.
 Sometimes important topics must not just be merely sent via e-mail or text.
 One cannot always rely on the person at the other end to receive the message, take action, or respond without taking the time of day for clear-cut, verbal communication.